swt30/thesis/chapters/03-models/03-models.md

 In this chapter I develop the framework to apply my equation of state to interior structure models.
 After outlining the theory of exoplanet interior structural models, I present my code, \smallcaps{OGRE}, which solves the system of structural equations for a one-dimensional planet.
 Then I show the results of building models with this code.
-First I examine the effects of my equation of state on homogeneous isothermal spheres, following the approach of @Zapolsky1969.
+First I examine the effects of my equation of state on homogeneous isothermal spheres.
 Next I add in temperature dependence and model the interiors of inhomogeneous layered planets.
 Finally I discuss how, and under what circumstances, my equation of state produces results that differ from other models.